- 03 Mar 2023

 - Principal Amount Ceiling: Only the principal will be included in the ceiling amount.

-The schedule of Revolving loan and Credit cards ussually consist of one upcoming installment.
-The installment is generated on billing date or due date, depends on product configuration.
+Revolving loans schedules usually consist of one upcoming installment.
+The installment is generated on the billing date or the due date, depending on the product configuration.

-Preview schedule functionality is enabled for all types of revolving products except for principal payment as percentage of outstanding principal and total due payment as percentage of outstanding principal not yet due without billing cycle functionality.
+Preview schedule is enabled for all types of revolving products except for principal payment as percentage of outstanding principal and total due payment as percentage of outstanding principal not yet due without billing cycles.

-Product with Repayment method - Installments by default reflects the schedule with all numbers of installments, defined at the product/account level.
+Products with the Installments repayment method show by default the schedule with all numbers of installments defined at the product or account level.

-On the account overview page, go to the Schedule tab and select the options you wish to see in the schedule table.
+On the account overview page, go to the Schedule tab and select the information you wish to see in the schedule table.

 - Amount Due

 Taxes will be displayed, if they are configured at the product level.
 Currently penalties are not displayed in Revolving loan schedules.

 Installments are generated by the cron jobs, when the Billing Cycle End Date is reached.

 |Disbursement Transaction||Start of Billing Cycle||End of Billing Cycle||Due Date|